spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 to a :literal:`.gdx` file.
 Namely, the time stamps or time periods (i.e. parameter indexes) need be available as GAMS sets in the exported file.
 It is possible to use an existing set or create a new one for this purpose.
-The functionality is available in *Gdx Parameter Indexing Settings* window accessible from the *Parameter indexing...* button.
+The functionality is available in *Gdx Parameter Indexing Settings* window accessible from the *Indexed Parameters...* button.

 .. image:: img/gdx_export_parameter_indexing_window_using_existing_domain.png
    :align: center